“Free” Trial Offers

 Beware of “free” trial products that end up not being so “free.”

-This scam can take on various forms, but typically the company will offer you a “free” trial run of a product (such as a diet pill, anti-wrinkle cream, teeth whitener, etc.) for a nominal shipping free or for your credit card information.
-And they often offer this guarantee: If you don’t like it, all you need to do is cancel or take some other action before the trial period is over.
+This scam can take on various forms, but usually the company will let you try a product (such as a diet pill, anti-wrinkle cream, teeth whitener, etc.) for a small shipping fee or for your credit card information.
+They say, if you don’t like it, just cancel or return it before a certain time period.
 “Great,” you think, “I’ve got nothing to lose!”

-But then, the company makes it so difficult (if not, impossible) to cancel, you end up paying for several months of the “free” product.
-For example, the company will give you 15 days from their “initial ship date” to cancel or be charged, but you won’t receive the product until after that time period has expired.
+But then, the company makes it so hard (if not, impossible) to cancel.
+For example, the company will give you 15 days from their “initial ship date” to cancel or be charged, but you won’t get the product until after the 15 days are up!
+You end up paying for several months of the “free” product.

 Tips to Avoid Unwanted Costs

 Here are a few tips to help you spot deceptive free trial offers and avoid unwanted costs.

 Find and read the terms and conditions for the offer.
 California law requires companies to clearly explain and get your approval before signing you up for something that automatically renews.
 If you can’t find the terms of the agreement, don’t sign up.
 Honest companies will not hide these terms from you.

 If you sign up for a free trial online, un-check any pre-checked boxes that may sign you up for more products or continue the offer past the initial trial period.

 A quick internet search of the company and product may tip you off to any hidden terms or unfair practices associated with the offer.